skip to main content

 How to watch the Frozen Four for free

-You can watch the men’s Frozen Four for free with Fubo’s seven-day trial, which gives you access to all ESPN channels.
-Unfortunately, ESPN+ is the only viewing option for the women’s Frozen Four.
-That’s why we recommend an ESPN+ subscription for both tournaments.
+You can watch the men’s Frozen Four for free with Fubo’s five-day trial, which gives you access to all ESPN channels.
+Unfortunately, ESPN+ streams many games exclusively, which is why I recommend an ESPN Select subscription for that basic coverage.

 How to watch the Frozen Four FAQ